Hippocampus: Birds

 In birds, the correspondence is sufficiently well established that most anatomists refer to the medial pallial zone as the "avian hippocampus".
-Numerous species of birds have strong spatial skills, in particular those that cache food.
+Numerous species of birds have strong spatial skills, in particular those that cache (store) food.
 There is evidence that food-caching birds have a larger hippocampus than other types of birds and that damage to the hippocampus causes impairments in spatial memory.